duyphong1204/Logseq/pages/ULISS___Sem4___General Geography Of The UK & The US___Unit 4%3A Scotland.md

 		- Fill in each of the following gaps with appropriate information.
 		- Is the name given to certain geometrical patterns woven into cloth, or to the cloth itself, from which are made the garments traditionally worn in the Highlands of Scotland.
 		- The national emblem of Scotland is which is made from ground
-		- The national dish of Scotland is entrails, mixed with oats and spices, and tied in a s stomach and cooked the production of which contributes significantly to the economy.
+		- The national dish of Scotland is entrails, mixed with oats and spices, and tied in a *sheep*'s stomach and cooked the production of which contributes significantly to the economy.
-		- The national drink of Scotland is '
+		- The national drink of Scotland is *whiskey*, the production of which contributé significantly to the economy.
 		- Although *bagpipe* are found throughout the world, Scotland is probably the country most identified with the musical instrument.
-		- The most famous poet in Scotland is *Robert Burns*
+		- The most famous poet in Scotland is *Robert Burns*.
-		- Scottish people all over the world celebrate Burn's Night on *25th January*
+		- Scottish people all over the world celebrate Burn's Night on *25th January*.
 		- Traditionally on New Year's Eve, children would go to the doors of their neighbours and sing and cry out "*Hogmanay*!" to receive oatmeal cake in return.
 		- Saint Andrew's Day, = *30th November* on honours the patron saint of Scotland.
 		- Men might wear *kilts* for events such as graduations, weddings, or Hogmanay.